dosssman/GymTorcs/README.md

 - Arch Linux
 there might be some errors occuring, since it was tested on systems where the dependencies had already been installed manually in the first place.

-## Using pip and the latest commit of this repository
+## Using pip and the latest commit of this repository or your own fork.
 ```bash
 pip install -e git+https://github.com/dosssman/GymTorcs#egg=gym_torcs
 ```